exercism/javascript/exercises/concept/windowing-system/.docs/hints.md

 - Revisit the [Objects Concept][concept-objects] if needed to fresh up on the basics.

-## 1. Define Size for storing the windows dimensions
+## 1. Define Size for storing the dimensions of the window

 - Remember to use [prototype syntax][mdn-prototype] for this task.
-- Start by defining a function with name `Size` and make sure to [export][mdn-export] it.
+- Start by defining a function with the name `Size` and make sure to [export][mdn-export] it.
 - The arguments passed to the constructor function need to be added to the `this` object.
 - Default values can be applied by making use of [default parameters][mdn-default-params].
 - You can add a method via the `prototype` property of the constructor function.